roberttierie/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+document object model

 2. What is an event?
+what happens when a browser manipulates a page
 3. What is an event listener?
+tracking a users event

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? because array is the way to access it.
 5. What is a component?

-You are expected to be able to answer questions in these areas.
+independent reusable bits of code that works in isolation and returns HTML via rendered function You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions